neu-rah/lpp/README.md

     typename If<SOME_STATIC_CONFIG>
     ::template Then<A>
     ::template Else<Sub<Pow<N<2>,B>,N<1>>>;
-  using MyFunction=lambda::Curry<_MyFunction,2>;/define a curried version of the function };
+  using MyFunction=lambda::Curry<_MyFunction,2>;//define a curried version of the function };
 LPP(MyFunction);//import function as variadic template

 //then one can use the function using x=MyFunction<N<1023>,N<12>>;
 ```

+note: if you need to implement more primitive functions, use struct or class instead of a simple alias.
+In that case you must provide an ::App member that will effectively provide the evaluation result.

+see the lambda core for examples.

 ## Syntactic sugar